growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/custom-rate-limit.md

 ## Summary

-Limits can be placed on the number of requests within a certain time period for endpoints and request methods.
+The maximum number of requests per rate limit window (second) can be set per endpoint and per user (IP for guest users).
-If the `/GET` method in `/login` has a limit of 10 requests in 60 seconds, it will return a `419 too many requests` error if more than 11 requests are sent within 60 seconds.
+The rate limit window is 60 seconds and has a fixed value.
-After 60 seconds has elapsed, the request can be sent again.
+If more than the maximum number of requests are received by the same user within the rate-limit window, an error `419 too many requests` is returned.

 ### For logged-in users